 A species of grassy and weedy places, particularly sunny, moist, low areas.
 They can be found in meadows and prairies, vacant lots, yards, along roadsides, in river flood plains, and in cultivated fields, old fields, and crop borders.

 Both adults and nymphs feed on a variety of grasses and other plants.
-Among forbs, legumes and composites are preferred (including trefoils, sweetclover, vetches, dandelion, chicory, goldenrods, and ragweed).
+Among forbs, legumes and composites are preferred, including trefoils, sweetclover, vetches, dandelion, chicory, goldenrods, and ragweeds.
 When food is scarce, as during droughts, this species develops longer wings and readily disperses to new areas.

 The female deposits several egg masses in the soil.
 Each egg mass can contain up to about 20 eggs.
 The eggs overwinter and hatch in the spring.
 The nymphs will reach adult size by August or early September.

 Across the continent, especially in northern states and in southern portions of Canada, this is one of the most commonly encountered species of grasshoppers.
 So for many people, it is the first thing they think of when they hear the word "grasshopper."
-That kind of makes it iconic.
+That makes it rather iconic.

 Poultry tapeworms and other poultry parasites use this species as an intermediate host, so chickens, turkeys, and other poultry that eat these grasshoppers can potentially acquire these parasites.
 Remember that various flies, worms, slugs, snails, ants, beetles, and more can be vectors for poultry parasites, too.